mitainesoft/mitzon/README.md

     ** Create mitainesoft user **
         adduser mitainesoft

             #Answers to questions and passwd not important
             # Keep in mind that this user will have access to the USB port!
             # You can change later with  'sudo passwd mitainesoft'

+    # bash behavior for copy/paste fromn terminal (putty)
+    cd ~
+    echo "set enable-bracketed-paste 0" >.inputrc
+    # restart terminal

     ** Add mitainesoft to dialout group
          vi /etc/group